Justin Olam: 2016

 After impressive performance in the Digicel Cup for the Lae Snax Tigers in the Papua New Guinea National Rugby League, he was signed by the PNG Hunters for the 2016 Queensland Cup season.

 He played for them for one year in the Queensland Cup.
 He went on to make his international debut for Papua New Guinea Kumuls at the 2016 Pacific Test against Fiji Bati.
 With a successful 2016 campaign, Olam signed a contract with the Melbourne Storm for the 2017 and 2018 season in the NRL.

 2017

 In 2017, he played in every game for the Melbourne Storm feeder club Sunshine Coast Falcons in the Intrust Super Cup competition through to the grand final loss against his former team PNG Hunters who came from behind to score in the dying minutes and won 12–10 at Suncorp Stadium.
 He was still patient for an opportunity to make the Melbourne Storm first grade team.
 He also continued to represent Papua New Guinea Kumuls in the 2017 Pacific Test and 2017 Rugby League World Cup.

 2018

-In round 9 of the 2018 NRL season Olam made his NRL debut in the centers for the Melbourne Storm against the St George Illawarra Dragons at Jubilee Oval where he set up a try for his winger Josh Addo-Carr.
-He had his Melbourne jersey (cap number 187) presented to him by former Melbourne Storm player Billy Slater.
+In round 9 of the 2018 NRL season Olam made his NRL debut in the centres for the Melbourne Storm against the St George Illawarra Dragons at Jubilee Oval where he set up a try for his winger Josh Addo-Carr.
+He had his Melbourne jersey (cap number 187) presented to him by fellow Melbourne Storm player Billy Slater.